 While currently focused on the artistic side of theatre, Nicole is also an accomplished arts administrator, having raised millions of dollars for non-profits.
 She served as Sacramento Theatre Company’s Development Director for three years, as well as the Associate Director of Development at the Tony Award-winning Utah Shakespeare Festival for three years.

 Nicole has a passion for education, having taught voice, acting, and arts administration for elementary to college-aged students.
 She has created courses and taught for five seasons within Sacramento Theatre Company’s highly-respected School of the Arts and adjudicated the annual High School Shakespeare Competition on the campus of Southern Utah University for six years (a campus where she also served as a guest lecturer in arts administration).
-She currently works with Westerville and Hilliard City Schools and the CAPA Marquee Awards program and teaches private lessons and master classes for young performers in-person and virtually throughout Columbus and beyond.
+She currently works with Hilliard City Schools and the CAPA Marquee Awards program and teaches private lessons and master classes for young performers in-person and virtually throughout Columbus and beyond.

 Nicole is a proud member of Actors’ Equity.
 She holds a Master’s Degree in Arts Administration from The Ohio State University and has a Bachelor’s Degree in Theatre and a Music Theatre Certificate from Northwestern University.

 Headshots by Lucas Blair Photography